dymmond/esmerald/docs/en/docs/guides/more-advanced/16-cookies.md

 ## Accessing Cookie Parameters in Requests

 Esmerald allows you to access cookies sent with incoming requests seamlessly by utilizing the `Cookie` class.
-This approach is akin to FastAPI's methodology for handling cookie parameters.

 **Example: Accessing Cookies from Requests**